nokia/restful/doc/monitor.md

 }
 ```

-Monitor is practically a wrapper layer added around the original handler functions.
+Monitor is practically a wrapper around the original handler functions.
 You may apply several such wrappers.

 ```go